Sand forest

 A sand forest is a type of rare subtropical forest region, distinctive due to its unique combination of plant (often rare plant) and animal species, and their restriction to ancient coastal dunes.
-Sand forests are found in Maputaland in South Africa, as well as parts of the Amazon basin in Brazil, Peru, and Colombia.
+Sand forests are found in Maputaland in South Africa, as well as parts of the Amazon basin in Brazil, Peru, and Colombia, along with Malaysia and Indonesia in Asia.

 They are typically composed of clay soils and nutrient poor white sands.
 These forests are commonly referred to as "sand forests" in the South African regions.
 However, in Mozambique, they are known as the "Lucauati forests".
-In the Amazon, they are colloquially known as campinaranas and campinas.
+In the Amazon, they are colloquially known as campinaranas and campinas, whereas in Asia they are referred to as kerangas.
 Few studies have been carried out on the sand forests.
 Those studies that have been conducted, the majority of the research has been on the plant diversity within these forests.

 Origins

 There have been no comprehensive studies undertaken in the white sand forests.
 A full understanding of the process in which they have emerged is lacking.
 However, it is thought that the sand forests are the fragments of coastal dunes which were separated from the ocean over millions of years as the shoreline and water level slowly shifted.
 Researchers have speculated that these forest systems have been related to the Late Pleistocene and Holocene dry periods.

 Podsolization is a process in which the upper layer of soil becomes acidic due to the leaching of nutrients.
 This process combined with the lack of nutrients in the upper horizon results in only white sand being left behind.
 Because sandy soils can result from a number of different processes (nutrient leaching, tectonic activity, river dynamics, etc.), the sand forests are unique and, oftentimes, different from sand forests found elsewhere.